lucas-geiger/about/README.md

 # about

-20+ year startup engineering.
+Twenty-plus years in startup engineering.
 I've managed eng teams and still get my hands dirty.

-My first programming language was Logo.
-Today fluent in Rust, Typescript, and Python.

 I've been building something for every tech cycle.